gmtsciencedev/scitq/docs/model.md

 - signal: a simple object which is only used to send signal to tasks (like the pause, the stop or the kill signal),
 - execution: this is an important object: task can be executed several times and each execution may succeed or fail and have different outputs.
 Also an execution occurs on a specific worker.

-Execution are not accessible simply using the [GUI](gui.md) or the [command line utility](pytq-manage.md).
+Execution are not accessible simply using the [GUI](gui.md) or the [command line utility](scitq-manage.md).
 That is because in the vast majority of cases, the only execution that matters is the last.
 If a task failed, was re-excuted and succeeded in the second execution, why it failed the first time is now of lesser interest.
 However it is still in the database and we will learn here how to access that.

 While you can connect directly to the database, there is no way we can prevent something wrong to happen if you do that, do it only if you are adapt of the YOLO principle...

 ## API

-The API is a full REST API (operated using the excellent [Flask RESTX](https://github.com/python-restx/flask-restx) package), and it is fully exposed on `http://<your PYTQ server>:5000/` :
+The API is a full REST API (operated using the excellent [Flask RESTX](https://github.com/python-restx/flask-restx) package), and it is fully exposed on `http://<your scitq server>:5000/` :

 ![API home](img/api1.png)